alexmingoia/purescript-pux/docs/architecture.md

 3. A function which produces a new state from events, **`foldp`**.
 4. A function which produces HTML from the current state, **`view`**.

-For every event, `foldp` produces a new state which is used by the `view` function to produce HTML to render.
+Upon each event `foldp` produces a new state which is used by the `view` function to return HTML to be rendered.

 ### 1. State

 A type for the application's state.
-For example, the state of a simple counter that can be incremented or decremented may just be an integer:
+For example, the state of a simple counter that can be incremented or decremented may be an integer:

 ```purescript
 type State = Int